emberjs/rfcs/README.md

 ## For Core Team Members

-### Reviewing RFC's
+### Reviewing RFCs

 Each core team is responsible for reviewing open RFCs.
-If an RFC requires work from their team, ensuring that the RFC reflects that.
+The team must ensure that if an RFC is relevant to their team's responsibilities the team is correctly specified in the 'Relevant Team(s)' section of the RFC front-matter.
+The team must also ensure that each RFC addresses any consequences, changes, or work required in the team's area of responsibility.

 As it is with the wider community, the RFC process is the time for teams and team members to push back on, encourage, refine, or otherwise comment on proposals.